drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Ring Suppression: Principle

-The suppression of a ring in the formula of an active compound allows one to obtain related molecules with different structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/ring-suppression-principle-62160342'><i class='fa fa-play' aria-hidden='true'></i></button>The suppression of a ring in the formula of an active compound allows one to obtain related molecules with different structures.
 However one has to be aware that the molecular geometries of the reference and the designed molecules might not be superimposable in 3D.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/3_9_0_1.png){: loading=lazy }
 ### Ring Suppression: Doxepin

-The structure of doxepin has been used as a starting point for the design of non-polycyclic analogs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/ring-suppression-doxepin-2b59f1c6'><i class='fa fa-play' aria-hidden='true'></i></button>The structure of doxepin has been used as a starting point for the design of non-polycyclic analogs.
 By cuting one of the bonds in this structure results in a doxepin-like analog that has one ring less.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer